Iceycoast/JS-prac/README.md

 # JS-prac

-A collection of JavaScript practice exercises exploring core concepts like DOM manipulation, functions, events, conditionals, and array methods.
-This repo is meant for hands-on learning and building a strong foundation in JavaScript by experimenting with small projects and code snippets.
+A simple collection of JavaScript exercises and small projects to practice core concepts like functions, DOM manipulation, events, and arrays.
+This repo is mainly for learning and experimenting with JS basics.